bockmancheung/bockmancheung.github.io/_pages/about.md

 Mathematics
 ------
 I'm interested in general algebraic topology and algebraic geometry.
-It is really amazing to see how (co)homology comes up everywhere, from singular cohomology to sheaf cohomology, and to grid homology of knots.
+It is really amazing to see how (co)homology comes up everywhere, from singular cohomology to sheaf cohomology, and to grid homology of knots. <br>

-Resources I find most useful for a first course in algebra: <br>
+To get started in what I am interested in right now, I suggest first getting a solid background in algebra: <br>
 * Algebra, Artin <br>
 * <a href="https://canvas.ust.hk/courses/50980"> HKUST Math 5111 Notes </a> <br>
 * Algebra, Lang <br>